jchapuis/fs2-kafka-mock/README.md

 ```

 ## Mock producer
 The [mock producer](src/main/scala/io/github/jchapuis/fs2/kafka/mock/MockKafkaProducer.scala) allows covering code producing with fs2-kafka's `KafkaProducer`.
 Injection of the mock is done via the implicit `MkProducer` parameter, in a similar way as for the consumer.
-Methods on the mock allow for retrieving published records and iteratively checking for newer messages.
+Various access methods on the mock allow for retrieving published records and iteratively checking for newer messages.

 ```scala
 test("mock kafka producer returns next message and allows for checking full history") {